egmp7/tutorials/Software_Design/4_User_Testing.md

 A generic set of preconditions for doing this, and then with the adaptation that maybe they're logging in as these different users and then they do some quick test

+## Sims AI test example

+EA developed a test method that uses automated testing rather than human testing.
+The automated test follows every path possible than a human could do.
+This test was trough black box by send some data, and retrieving the results.
+This method is en example on how to test a project based on the requirements.

 # Usability testing

+## Introduction to usability

+### Definition

+The extent to which system product or service can be used by specified users to achieve specified goal with **effectiveness, efficiency amd satisfaction** in a specified context of use

+We are talking about a particular group of users trying to do a particular thing with a system and doing that in a particular context.
+To give you an example, imagine we want to test the usability of a mobile phone, so maybe when I'm freezing cold and I'm outside and I've got gloves on and I'm trying to make a phone call suddenly the usability is quite different from, if I'm inside and it's warm and I'm using my hands without any gloves.

+### Test it with users

+*We can't predict a software system's usability without testing it with real users*

+### Effectiveness

+Effectiveness is really about were they able to complete the task if you like.
+If a piece of software allow someone to complete a task

+### Efficiency

+ How quickly and how easily and how fluid that was.
+We're going to be thinking about questions around, how easily they move through the interface, and how quickly they learned it, and things like that

+### Satisfaction

+Satisfaction is almost more difficult to measure than efficiency and effectiveness because it's more about the feelings that they had or they're using it.
+There's wide a range of things being pulled in.
+Because if it is efficient and effective they're probably going to be reasonably satisfied but there might be other factors affecting whether they're satisfied or not.
+Like whether had a nice user interface or they like the color scheme, can be all other things

+## Usability metric

+### SUS System Usability Scale

+Mark from 1 to 5 (Strongly disagree, Strongly agree)

+1. I Think that I would like to use the system frequently.
+2. I found the system unnecessarily complex.
+3. I though the system was easy to use.
+4. I think that I would need the support of a technical person to use this system.
+5. I found the various functions of this system were well integrated
+6. I though there was too much inconsistency in this system.
+7. I would imagine that most people would learn to use this system very quickly.
+8. I foun the system very cumbersome to use.
+9. I felt very confident using the system.
+10. I need to learn a lot of things before I could get going with this system.

+### UMUX Usability metric for user experience

+A list of less questions than they had in SUS.
+SUS had got 10 questions, it's a bit laborious, may be for you only get loads of users to complete that questionnaire.
+UMUX is trying to come up with a shorter list of questions, and there are papers where they've actually empirically validated UMUX's questions

+1. [This system's] capabilities meet my requirements.
+2. Using [this system] is a frustrating experience
+3. [This system] is easy to use
+4. I have spend too much time correcting things with [this system]

+### Creativity Support Index

+This one is different in that it's been designed specifically for the evaluation software tools for doing **creative work** and it's not as widespread as the other two, the other two are mainstream metrics

+A different metric which is focused more on creative tools.

+Questions about:

+- Collaboration
+- Enjoyment
+- Exploration
+- Expressiveness
+- Immersion
+- [Gained] Results Worth [the] Effort

+## Usability Principles

+### Nielson's 10 principles

+1. Visibility of system status
+2. Match between system and the real world
+3. User control and freedom
+4. Consistency and standards
+5. Error prevention
+6. Recognition rather than recall
+7. Flexibility and efficiency of use
+8. Aesthetic and minimalist design
+9. Help users recognize, diagnose, and recover from errors
+10. Help and documentation

 # Accessibility